 If you wanted to change tuning to Open C for example, the Root Note would be C, the middle would be G (the 5th note from the root) and the 1st string would be C (an octave above the root).

 The strings supplied with your guitar are the 1st (E), 3rd (G) and 4th (D) from a standard set of ball ended light gauge electric guitar strings.
-With these strings you could retune up to Open E or down to Open C. If you wanted to tune to Open G we recommend changing strings to the 3rd (G), 4th (D) and 5th (A) from a standard set (available from the accesssories section of our shop).
+With these strings you could retune up to Open E or down to Open C. If you wanted to tune to Open G we recommend changing strings to 0.042 (G), 0.036 (D) and 0.024 (G) gauges.

 We use a 'Floating Bridge' system on our guitars which means the bridge is not fixed to the guitar body but held in place by string tension, as with a banjo.When changing all three strings we therefore recommend that you change them one at a time rather than removing all three at once.
 To check if your guitar is set up correctly after changing a string simply tune the string open (without fretting) and then check again whilst fretting the 12th.
 For example, the top D string should be D open and also D at the 12th fret (but an octave higher).
 If it is flat, very slightly move the bridge towards the nut and check agian.
 If sharp, move it the other way.
 Repeat for all 3 strings and do not be concerned if the bridge is at angle as this is normal.

 Chord & Scale Diagrams